 Can I pay my tax bill with a credit card?

 Property taxes can be paid by credit card or e-check through an automated phone service or online.
-These payments are processed by a third party company and are subject to a convenience fee: 2.38% for credit card transactions and $3.75 per e-check transaction.
+These payments are processed by a third party vendor and are subject to a convenience fee: 2.25% for credit card transactions, $3.95 for debit card transactions, and $2.50 per e-check transaction.

 To pay online, click on the Pay Your Property Taxes Online link in the menu on the left.
 You must have your 12-digit assessment number on-hand to complete the transaction.

 Please be sure to obtain a confirmation number once your transaction is complete.

 Credit card payments cannot be made in person at the counter or over the phone with the Tax Collector’s Office staff.

 When are current year secured property taxes due?

 1) The first installment is due November 1st and delinquent after December 10th.
 If paid after December 10th, the installment will be subject to a 10% late penalty.